appsody/appsody-operator/CONTRIBUTING.md

 To avoid duplicaton if you are adding a new stack, template or making any breaking changes to the code base you MUST create a new GitHub issue to track the discussion.
 It is good practise to raise GitHub issues for fixes but if you prefer to just submit a pull request with your desired code changes then that is fine.

+## Pull requests
+If you're working on an existing issue, simply respond to the issue and express interest in working on it.
+This helps other people know that the issue is active, and hopefully prevents duplicated efforts.

+To submit a proposed change:

+* Fork the affected repository.
+* Create a new branch for your changes.
+* Develop the code/fix.
+* Modify the documentation as necessary.
+* Verify all CI status checks pass, and work to make them pass if failing.
+The general rule is that all PRs should be 100% complete - meaning they should include documentation changes related to the change.
+A significant exception is work-in-progress PRs.
+These should be indicated by opening a draft pull request.
+To open a draft pull request, click the dropdown arrow that appears next to the “Create pull request” button and then select the "Create draft pull request" option.

 ## Contributor License Agreement
-In order for us to merge any of your changes into Appsody, you need to sign the Contributor License Agreement.
+In order for us to merge any of your changes into Appsody Application operator, you need to sign the Contributor License Agreement.
 When you open up a Pull Request for the first time, a bot will comment with a link to the CLA.
 You can review or sign the CLA now here https://cla-assistant.io/appsody/appsody-operator

 ## Merge approval and release process
 A maintainer may add "LGTM" (Looks Good To Me) or an equivalent comment to indicate that a PR is acceptable.
 Any change requires at least one LGTM.
 No pull requests can be merged until at least one maintainer signs off with an LGTM.